pism/pism/doc/sphinx/manual/diagnostics-list.rst

    :Standard name: ``magnitude_of_land_ice_basal_drag``
    :Comment: this field is purely diagnostic (not used by the model)

+#. ``tauc``

+   :Units: Pa
+   :Description: yield stress for basal till (plastic or pseudo-plastic model)

 #. ``taud``

    - ``taud_x``

      :Units: Pa
      :Description: X-component of the driving shear stress at the base of ice
-     :Comment: this field is purely diagnostic (not used by the model)
+     :Comment: this is the driving stress used by the SSA solver

    - ``taud_y``

      :Units: Pa
      :Description: Y-component of the driving shear stress at the base of ice
-     :Comment: this field is purely diagnostic (not used by the model)
+     :Comment: this is the driving stress used by the SSA solver

 #. ``taud_mag``

    :Units: Pa
-   :Description: magnitude of the gravitational driving stress at the base of ice
+   :Description: magnitude of the driving shear stress at the base of ice
-   :Comment: this field is purely diagnostic (not used by the model)
+   :Comment: this is the magnitude of the driving stress used by the SSA solver

 #. ``tauxz``